 top of page

-The Trap of Self-Shaming: Why It Doesn't Work and What to Do Instead
+The Trap of Self-Shaming: Why It Doesn’t Help and How Self-Compassion Can Foster Growth

 We've all been there.
 You make a mistake, fall short of a goal, or don't live up to your own expectations.
 The immediate response?
 A harsh inner voice that criticizes, belittles, and shames.
 It's as if we believe that by being hard on ourselves, we'll somehow motivate change or improvement.
 But does this approach actually work?